xavibou/str_tensor_obb/README.md

 ## 🚀 Released Models

-### Provided Oriented Object Detection
-We provide several pre-trained models using the Structure Tensor (ST) representation:
+We provide several configs and pre-trained models using the Structure Tensor (ST) representation:

 |  Detector  | Dataset | Configs | Download |
 | :--------: |:---:|:-------:|:--------:|